 The Government of India, Ministry of Science and Technology, established the Department of Biotechnology (DBT) in the year 1986 to give a new impetus to the development of the field of modern biology and biotechnology in India.
 In the last several years of its existence, the Department has promoted and accelerated the pace of development of biotechnology in the country.
 Through several R & D projects, demonstrations and creation of infrastructural facilities, a clear visible impact of this field has been seen.
 The Department has made significant achievements in the growth and application of biotechnology in the broad areas of agriculture, health care, animal sciences, environment, and industry.
 The following are the mandates of the Department:

-* Serve as a nodal point for the collection and dissemination of information related to
+- Serve as a nodal point for the collection and dissemination of information related to biotechnology

 - Advertisements are released in National English News Papers, including from North East, in the months of February and August every year: Selection done twice per year.

-- Selected applicants are called for interviews/presentations in evaluation committees in May & November.
+- Short-listed applicants are called for interviews/presentations in Selection committee(s) in May & November.
 The Interviews are held at IISc, Bangalore.

 - Selected applicants are sent offer letters in May/November.

 - Date of Joining from July 1/January 1.

 - Joining reports are received from candidates, who joined the program.